-- 1. The Board shall exercise the authority and operation of the Board of Trustees except to the extent any such authority is delegated to others as provided in CMC §203. - 2.
+- 1. The Board shall exercise authority for the Board of Trustees and operation of the Board except to the extent any such authority is delegated to others as provided in CMC §203. - 2.
 The Board may establish rules and procedures for scheduled hearings and approval of disability retirement benefits for members applying for disability retirement benefits. - 3.
 The Board shall have the right to construe and interpret the terms of the retirement system (including any such terms as are unclear or ambiguous), and to resolve any questions or disputes arising in the administration and operation of the retirement system. - 4.
 The Board shall have the authority to construe and interpret the terms of the retirement system, and to resolve questions and disputes, so as to preserve the status of the retirement system as a qualified plan under Section 401(a) of the Internal Revenue Code. - 5.
 The Board is empowered to direct the payment of the expenses of administering the retirement system from the assets of the trust fund, subject to the provisions of CMC §§203-65 and 203-66, and other applicable law. - i.
-The Board shall be responsible for determining and approving the CRS budget and all components in a timely fashion. - 6.
+The Board shall be responsible for determining and approving the CRS budget and all components in a timely fashion.3 - 6.
 Any deposits, expenditures, transfers, loans, or withdrawals for the CRS Pension Fund, the 115 Trust, or staff funds that were not identified by category in the annual budgets of the CRS and the City must be approved by a vote of two-thirds of the Trustees present. - 7.
 All such actions shall be included and identified as a line item in the budget which shall be approved annually by the Board by a two-thirds vote of those present. - 8.
-The Board shall administer the CRS solely for the benefit of the members of the CRS. - 9.
-The Board shall have the exclusive authority to govern the CRS Pension Trust Fund and the 115 Trust Fund, subject to the terms and provisions of the CSA and the Consent Decree issued by the United States District Court, the Internal Revenue Code and the Cincinnati Municipal Code, provided that, in the event of any conflict, the CSA and Consent Decree shall control. - 10.
-The Board shall be the trustee of the fund created by CMC §203 and shall have full power to invest and reinvest the moneys and other assets of such fund subject to the terms, conditions, limitations and restrictions set forth in CMC §203.
-An investment committee consisting of members of the Board shall be appointed by the Chair.
+The Board shall administer the CRS solely for the benefit of the members of the CRS.4 - 9.
+The Board shall have the exclusive authority to govern the CRS Pension Trust Fund and the 115 Trust Fund, subject to the terms and provisions of the CSA and the Consent Decree issued by the United States District Court, the Internal Revenue Code and the Cincinnati Municipal Code, provided that, in the event of any conflict, the CSA and Consent Decree shall control.5

-- 11. Board shall establish and maintain an Investment Policy. - 12.
+- 10. The Board shall be the trustee of the fund created by CMC §203 and shall have full power to invest and reinvest the moneys and other assets of such fund subject to the terms, conditions, limitations and restrictions set forth in CMC §203.
+An investment committee consisting of members of the Board shall be appointed by the Chair.6 - 11.
+Board shall establish and maintain an Investment Policy. - 12.
 The Board and other fiduciaries shall discharge their duties with respect to the funds solely in the interest of the Members and their Optionees and Beneficiaries; and for the exclusive purpose of providing benefits to Members, and their Optionees and Beneficiaries and defraying reasonable expenses of administering the Retirement System.
-The foregoing shall not prohibit a return of City or Member contributions made under a mistake of fact or law, to the extent permitted under IRC Section 401(a)(2).
+The foregoing shall not prohibit a return of City or Member contributions made under a mistake of fact or law, to the extent permitted under IRC Section 401(a)(2).7

-In addition, as trustee of the fund, the Board and its members shall perform all their duties with respect to the Retirement System in accordance with standards described in Section 5809.02 of the Ohio Revised Code, as amended from time to time.
-As set forth in Section 5809.02 of the Ohio Revised Code, the Board and its members shall abide by the following standards of care:
+In accordance with standards described in Section 5809.02 of the Ohio Revised Code, as amended from time to time, the Board and its members shall abide by the following standards of care as described in the Investment Policy statement (see pg.
+44):8